 Identifying young carers is a critical step in providing the proper support.
 Here’s how you can recognize potential young carers within your school:

-• Frequent Absences: Keep an eye on students with unexplained, frequent absences.
+• Frequent Absences: Monitor students with unexplained, frequent absences.
 Caregiving responsibilities can lead to absences from school.

 • Unusual Responsibilities: Young carers often shoulder unusual levels of responsibility for siblings or family members.
-If you happen to take note of this, it serves as a significant indication.
+If you notice this, it is a significant indication.

 • Mental Health Signs: Signs of stress, anxiety, or depression can be telltale signs.
 Young caregivers may exhibit these emotions due to the strain of balancing caregiving and academics.

-• Mention of Caregiving Duties: If students openly discuss their caregiving duties during class discussions, assignments, or casual conversations, they may be reaching out for help indirectly.
+• Mention of Caregiving Duties: If students openly discuss their caregiving duties during class discussions, assignments, or casual conversations, they may indirectly reach out for help.
 Approach them with sensitivity and empathy to better understand their unique situations.

 How do you think coaching supports young carers?